grrtvnlw/Blackjack/README.md

 - CSS
 - JavaScript
 ## Challenges and Solutions
-- Challenge #1: Writing Clean Functions that Could be Re-used
+- Challenge #1: Writing Clean Functions that Could be Reused

 - Challenge #2: Adding Additional Features such as Betting and Double-Down